 Ray Y. Gildea Jr Award

 The Ray Y. Gildea Jr Award supports innovation in teaching and learning in higher and secondary education.
-A single grant of £1,000 is awarded annually.
+Grants of up to £1,000 will be awarded annually.

 Applications can be made for projects to research, develop and/or pilot innovations in teaching and learning in any field of geography in higher or secondary education.